dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 ## Docker and cgroup memory Limits

-As of Preview 3, Running .NET Core 3.0 on Linux with Docker works better with cgroup memory limits.
-Running a Docker container with memory limits, such as with `docker run -m`, will change how .NET Core behaves.
+As of Preview 3, running .NET Core 3.0 on Linux with Docker works better with cgroup memory limits.
+Running a Docker container with memory limits, such as with `docker run -m`, changes how .NET Core behaves.

 * Default GC heap size: maximum of 20mb or 75% of the memory limit on the container.
 * Explicit size can be set as an absolute number or percentage of cgroup limit.